tonyfu97/VisualAlgo/docs/pages/image-preprocessing-and-enhancement.md

 ## Computer Vision Algorithms

-### Interpolation
+### Interpolate

-The `Interpolation` class in the `VisualAlgo::ImagePreprocessingAndEnhancement` namespace provides different interpolation methods for scaling and enhancing image resolution.
-Interpolation is a method of estimating values between two points in an image or a series of data points.
-The `Interpolation` class provides three common types of interpolation: nearest neighbor, bilinear, and bicubic.
+The `Interpolate` class in the `VisualAlgo::ImagePreprocessingAndEnhancement` namespace provides different interpolation methods for scaling and enhancing image resolution.
+Interpolate is a method of estimating values between two points in an image or a series of data points.
+The `Interpolate` class provides three common types of interpolation: nearest neighbor, bilinear, and bicubic.

 ![interpolation_illustration](../images/ImagePreprocessingAndEnhancement/interpolation_illustration.jpg)